JordanMartinez/purescript-jordans-reference/11-Syntax/01-Basic-Syntax/src/01-Preliminary-Concepts/02-Explaining-Kinds.md

 ## What are Kinds?

-Kinds = "How many more types do I need defined before I have a 'concrete' type?"
+Kinds = "How many more types do I need defined before I have a 'concrete' type?"^^

+^^ This is a "working definition."
+There's more to it than that when one considers type-level programming, but for now, this will suffice."

 | # of types that still need to be defined | Special Name | Their "Kind" signature (Purescript)^^ | Their "Kind" signature (Haskell)^^
 | - | - | -: | -: |